Overview

 This matters in a market like San Marcos because Central Texas schedules are shaped by corridor growth, municipal review timing, and the competition for labor and long-lead materials.
 Industrial Park Development can create real momentum when it is sequenced correctly, but it can also create expensive recovery work if the surrounding decisions are not aligned.
 We plan the work so field activity reflects the property's actual operating goals rather than a generic template.

 Owners usually call for this scope when they need confidence on timing, clarity on trade interfaces, and a builder willing to treat the whole job as one accountable delivery effort.
 That is why our process stays centered on the full general-contracting picture.
-We connect phased growth, shared infrastructure performance, future parcel flexibility, and market responsiveness to real site and schedule decisions so the work can move toward turnover without losing operational intent along the way.
+We connect phased growth with shared infrastructure, entitlement, and EARC compliance managed as a sitewide program rather than parcel-by-parcel decisions, shared infrastructure performance with roads, detention, and utilities sized for the full park rather than undersized for first-phase cost reduction, future parcel flexibility with utility stub-outs, impervious cover budget, and access provisions protecting each parcel's development potential, and market responsiveness with parcel configurations, base-building provisions, and utility delivery aligned to the Hays County and Logistics Park 35 tenant demand to real site and schedule decisions so the work can move toward turnover without losing operational intent along the way.

 Included Scope